Skip to content

 🌍 Overview

-Word sense disambiguation (WSD) plays a pivotal role in Natural Language Processing (NLP).
-It involves deciphering the intended meaning of a word in a multi-sense context, which is crucial for enhancing the performance of applications like machine translation and information retrieval.
+Word sense disambiguation (WSD) plays an important role in Natural Language Processing (NLP).
+It involves deciphering the intended meaning of a word in a multi-sense context, which is crucial for improving the performance of applications like machine translation and information retrieval.

 Our repository offers an innovative unsupervised approach to WSD using context-aware semantic similarity:

-1. Preprocessing: Clean and prepare your text data.
+1. Preprocessing: Clean and prepare the text data.

 2. Context Extraction: Identify the context surrounding the ambiguous word.